 - Unused RRSP contributions from a previous year

-* There are a few contributions that you won’t be able to include when claiming a tax deduction, including: transfer amounts to an RRSP, repay funds withdrawn under the Lifelong Learning Plan, or repay funds withdrawn under the Home Buyer’s Plan.
+* There are a few contributions that you won’t be able to include when claiming a tax deduction, including: transfer amounts to an RRSP, repayment of funds withdrawn under the Lifelong Learning Plan, or repayment of funds withdrawn under the Home Buyer’s Plan.

 The CRA also states that deductions cannot be claimed for the following: